wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

 * Assign contact requests to different staff members
 * Easy to use contact form builder
 <BR>

-= Translations=
+= Translations =
-vCita is fully translated to:
+vCita Contact Form Builder plugin is fully translated to:

 * English
 * Spanish
 * French
+* Russian
 * Portuguese
 * Polish
 * Hebrew
+* Russian - Coming soon!

 Don't see your language here?
 You can manually change the contact form labels, buttons and other texts to show in your language!
 <BR>

-= vCita Contact Form plugin connects your WordPress site with vCita providing more than just a web contact form: =
+= vCita Contact Form plugin connects your WordPress site with vCita , providing more than just a web contact form: =
 * **Anytime, Anywhere, Contact.**  Prospects and clients are encouraged to contact you when they visit your site, and can contact you from anywhere on any device.
 * **Deliver amazing service**.
 Receive Email & SMS notifications to multiple recipients on any contact form submission, and provide immediate follow-up using any device.
 * **Manage your clients**.
 Organize and archive any client who contacts you using your WordPress contact form plugin.
 Easily search for contacts and follow up: take notes, edit contact information, and track sent emails.